 Walter Menzies applauded for lifetime achievement

-Sustainability consultant and former chief executive of the Mersey Basin Campaign, Walter Menzies, was surprised with a special award for Lifetime Achievement at the Northwest Business Environment Awards ceremony.
+Sustainability consultant and former Chief Executive of the Mersey Basin Campaign, Walter Menzies, was surprised with a special award for Lifetime Achievement at the Awards ceremony.

 The trophy was presented on stage at the Bridgewater Hall by guest speaker, Jonathon Porritt, in front of 250 guests and many of Walter’s friends and former colleagues.